Elevating People by Eliminating Barriers to Employment begins with donations

 - E-commerce: Through a lean process known as quality sorting, donated goods are sorted and identified.
 Those earmarked as high-value items — jewelry, musical instruments, collectibles, art, etc. — are sold at shopgoodwill.com and other online sources.

 - Outlet Store: Items that don’t sell at our retail stores head to the Outlet Store, at the Shiner Center in Appleton, where they are sold by the pound.
+For pricing, go here.

 - Secondary markets: Goodwill finds buyers or channels — including ones overseas — for salvage such as textiles, shoes, books and metals.
-In 2015, we sold 22.8 million pounds of salvage.

 - Other outlets: Goodwill has outlets for items that are the byproduct of the donation process.
 Excess cardboard is sold to local cardboard recyclers, and plastic shopping and garbage bags are baled and sold to a vendor.

 - Responsible recycling: In the end, no other uses can be found for some donated material.
 Goodwill works diligently to keep that to a minimum, to properly dispose of those materials and to continue to improve on the percentage of donations deferred from the landfill.
-In 2015, 74% of donated merchandise to Goodwill NCW was kept out of landfills.

 “We are doing everything possible to keep items out of the landfill,” said Grant Nelton, Outlet Store team leader.